 This course is typically offered in Fall and Spring.

 This is a calculus course in the reform style that will introduce students to the basic concepts of differential and integral calculus.
 The emphasis of the course will be on understanding the concepts (intuitively rather than rigorously).
 However, the course will also cover the basic techniques of differentiation and some techniques of integration.
-NOTE: (1) This is the course appropriate for those students who are taking calculus in order to fulfill the quantitative core requirements.
-(2) This course can be used to satisfy the university Core Quantitative Reasoning B (QB) requirement or the GenEd Quantitative Literacy (GQ) requirement.
+NOTE: This course may be used to satisfy the GenEd Quantitative Literacy (GQ) requirement.

 Course Attributes: QB